-The garden and backyard will continue to grow long after your loved one has passed away.
-The bushes will need clipping, trees trimmed, weeds removed and stumps to be gone.
+The garden and backyard will grow long after your loved one has passed away.
+The bushes will need clipping, trees trimmed, weeds removed, and stumps gone.
 In addition, you will need a complete clean up for your backyard, garden sheds and side passage.

 4) Garage and outdoor cleanup

 You will certainly like to make the garage reusable.
 For this, you will need a proper cleaning.
 You can consider pressure wash your garage, verandas, walkways, driveways, and shed floors.

 Another common rubbish item found at a deceased estate is electronics.
 Electronic items such as washing machine, TV, clothes dryer, fridge and small electrical appliances will need to be completely removed for the property to be listed for sale.

 6) Remove mattresses